Long exposure shot of guests on an Upper Antelope Canyon tour

 Upper Antelope Canyon Tours

-Upper Antelope Canyon is known as Tsé bighánílíní 'by the Navajo which means 'the place where water runs through rocks.'
-Upper Antelope Canyon is the most popular part of the famous Navajo Tribal Park because its entrance and entire length are at ground level, requiring no climbing, and the canyon is simply stunning.
+Upper Antelope Canyon is known as Tsé bighánílíní 'by the Navajo, which means 'the place where water runs through rocks.'
+The entrance and the entire length of Upper Antelope Canyon is at ground level, requiring no climbing, and contains several winding corridors and massive stone "rooms", as well as unique rock formations found throughout.

 Lower Antelope Canyon Tours

 Lower Antelope Canyon is called Hazdistazí, or 'spiral rock arches' by the Navajo.
-It is a more difficult hike that is a bit longer, about .5 miles each way, and much narrower in many places along its length.
+Situated entirely below ground, Lower Antelope Canyon tours require guests to climb up and down a number of stairs along the hike and climb over a few boulders.
+It is a slightly longer and more difficult hike than Upper Antelope Canyon, about .5 miles each way, and the stone corridors are much narrower in many places along its length.

 Secret Antelope Canyon Tours